cisagov/decider/README.md

 #### Suggested Specs

+- 1-2 Cores
+- 1-2 GB Memory
+- 20 GB Disk Space

 Decider has not yet been tested against many concurrent users (this is soon to change).
-This is a rough suggestion.

-- 2-4 Cores
-- 4-8 GB Memory
-- 20 GB Disk Space

-Requirements for a single user are quite minimal.
-Scale according to need.
-Adjust up or down as desired.
+But it is extremely lightweight - it sits at roughly 250MB of RAM total for both containers (`docker stats`).
+It does peak during the build process where sources are loaded into RAM, hitting 375MB or so.

 ## :judge: ATT&amp;CK&reg; Data Disclaimer